MISSION STATEMENT

 The IDA also approved straight lease financial assistance for a 120,000 square foot single story light industrial building sitting on 9.23 acres at 100 Cohoes Avenue, in February of 2022.
 The building is presently occupied by two businesses.
 Approximately 40 good paying construction jobs have been created over the past year that construction has been ongoing.
 The IDA benefited by collecting an administrative fee, future real property taxes to the Village, School and County and the projection of adding a minimum of 20 permanent jobs to the Village and Region.
 The developer benefits include sales tax and mortgage tax exemptions as well as the NYSRPTL Section 485-b real property tax exemption for new construction.

 In August of 2023, the IDA approved financial assistance for a project by 25 Tibbits LLC valued at $20,000,000 for two Class A industrial/warehouse/distribution buildings.
-One will be 120,000 square foot and the other 30,000 square foot, both single story light industrial buildings, sitting on 11.71 acres at 147 Cannon Street.
-Site work has commenced, seven abandoned buildings have been demolished and the building construction should begin in early 2024.
+The final approved site plan included a 200,000 sq ft state of the art light industrial building.
+The building will be situated on 11.71 acres at 147 Cannon Street.
+Site work has commenced, seven abandoned buildings were demolished, and the building construction began in the summer 2024.
 Approximately 40 good paying construction jobs have been created over the past year that construction has been ongoing.
 The IDA benefited by collecting an administrative fee, future real property taxes to the Village, School and County and the projection of adding a minimum of 20 permanent jobs to the Village and Region.
 The developer benefits include sales tax and mortgage tax exemptions as well as the NYSRPTL Section 485-b real property tax exemption for new construction.

 IDA Real Property